Symmetric random walks on Homeo+(R): Properties of -invariant measures

 \subsection{Uniqueness of the $P$-invariant Radon measure}

 When the action of $G$ possesses discrete orbits, we know that every stationary Radon measure must be $G$-invariant; however, two such measures may be supported on different orbits.
-We now establish the uniqueness (up to a scalar factor) of the stationary measure in the case where $G$ is a finitely generated, irreducible subgroup of $\mathrm{Homeo}^+({\bf R})$ without discrete orbits.
-Recall that, in this case, there exists a unique minimal closed $G$-invariant set $\mathcal M$, and the orbit of every point in $\mathcal M$ is dense in $\mathcal M$ (see Proposition \ref{P: minimal}).
+We now establish the uniqueness (up to a scalar factor) of the stationary measure in the case where $G$ is a finitely generated, irreducible subgroup of $\mathrm{Homeo}^+({\mathbf R})$ without discrete orbits.
+Recall that, in this case, there exists a unique minimal closed $G$-invariant set $\mathcal M$, and the orbit of every point in $\mathcal M$ is dense in $\mathcal M$; see Proposition~\ref{Pminimal}. \begin{theorem} Let $\mu$ be a symmetric measure on $\mathrm{Homeo}^+ ({\mathbf R})$ whose support is finite and generates an irreducible group $G$ without discrete orbits.
+Then the $P$-invariant Radon measure $\nu$ is unique up to a scalar factor, and its support is $\mathcal M$.
+Moreover, for all continuous functions $\varphi,\psi$ with compact support, with $\varphi\geq0$ and $\int\varphi\,d\nu> 0$, and for every $x\in{\mathbf R}$, we have a.s. the convergence